feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 ### 3 major questions that you asked the test user for feedback on, and the test user's responses.

 ### Spontaneous feedback from the test user, and questions you came up with on the spot
+- Room vs. the Hall information.
+If user prioritizes room information only, then could potentially remove additional steps of going through region, dorm, floor, to the room itself. (search bar)
 ### Summarize the changes to your requirements after each test and describe why you made each change

 ### Summarize the changes to your prototype after each test and describe why you made each change